Varunyadavgithub/WRL-Tool-Report-Dashboard/Readme.md

 ## 📃 License

-This project is proprietary and built for internal use at Western Refrigeration Pvt.
-Ltd.
+This project is proprietary and developed exclusively for internal use at **Western Refrigeration Pvt.
+Ltd.**